VPNL/TemporalChannels/README.md

 1. *Trial* — trial **number** incrementing from 1 to the total number of trials in the run.

-2. *Condition* — label indicating the **type** of trial to which the stimulus belongs (same as in line 1).
+2. *Condition* — label indicating the **type** of trial to which the stimulus belongs (matching a condition in line 1).

 3. *Onset* — stimulus onset time in **seconds** relative to the beginning of the run.

 4. *Duration* — stimulus presentation duration in **seconds**.

-5. *Filename* — stimulus descriptor composed of a **label** and stimulus-specific **identifier** delimited by a dash (e.g., `face-1.jpg`).
+5. *Filename* — stimulus descriptor composed of a category **label** and stimulus-specific **identifier** delimited by a dash (e.g., `face-1.jpg` or `body-144.jpg`).
 Note that a separate array of predictors is coded for each unique label.

 There is no need to model the baseline explicitly.
 That is, the code assumes a baseline condition for all times in which a stimulus is not shown.
-We recommend including a prolonged (≥ 12 s) baseline period immediately before each trial to use the trial averaging code and associated plotting functions.
+We recommend including a prolonged (≥ 12 s) baseline period immediately before each trial to enable use of trial averaging methods and associated plotting functions.

 ### Modeling a region of interest using model_roi